I got this nice/great letter and pushback:

 (1) This is not an example of 'more complexity from less complexity':

-The reason I conclude this, is that I consider your comparison elements (you vs a chess-playing computer) to be incomplete specifications, since you are not the only factor, cause, or agent involved in the production of that chess-playing computer.2) this is not an example of 'more complexity' at all.
+The reason I conclude this, is that I consider your comparison elements (you vs a chess-playing computer) to be incomplete specifications, since you are not the only factor, cause, or agent involved in the production of that chess-playing computer.

-5. derive boolean algebra (and all the required precedent mathematics and logics)
+- derive Boolean algebra (and all the required precedent mathematics and logics)

 ...then I might consider the comparison more accurate...(smile)